A ReWater® system creates numerous benefits for the owner, including:

-Wastewater reduction comes from the fact that you’ve reused half of the water from inside your residence, or perhaps more for some commercial buildings, keeping the same volume of water out of the sewage treatment plant.
-This reduces the plant’s energy demands and decreases chemical discharges into the environment.
+Wastewater reduction comes from reusing half the water from inside your residence or commercial buildings.
+This keeps the same volume of water out of the sewage treatment plant.
+In turn, that reduces the energy and chemicals needed to treat it.
+This also reduces discharges into the environment.

-Some sewer districts have formal rate reduction schedules for our systems, especially in their commercial rates.
-All that is usually required for receiving the reduction is a greywater meter and documenting usage for the district.
+Some sewer districts have rate reduction schedules for our systems.
+All have reductions in their commercial rate schedules.
+All that’s usually required to receive the reduction on your bill is a greywater meter documenting usage for the district.

 Save your septic system

-If your home is on a septic system, you can reduce impacts to your leach felds by up to 50%!
-This is accomplished not only by removing the sheer volume of water and placing it at the root zones, but also by introducing greywater’s inherent solids, which are almost exclusively organic, into the upper layer of the soil.
-Indigenous aerobic microbes in that topsoil layer ingest the solids, producing mainly fulvic and humic acids, which are literally plant food.
-Roots then absorb the excess water and nutrients.
+If your home is on a septic system, you can reduce impacts to your leach fields or pits by up to 50%.
+This is accomplished two ways.
+First, greywater irrigation removes a huge volume of water from your system that allows your disposal system to dry out faster.
+Second, that process delivers greywater’s almost exclusively organic solids into the upper layer of soil.
+Indigenous aerobic microbes in topsoil ingest those solids, producing mainly fulvic and humic acids.
+Those acids are literally plant fertilizer.
+Roots then absorb the water and its nutrients.

 ReWater’s underground drip system stays in place all the time.
-In the ground, the tubing carrying the water is not susceptible to being yanked away by garden tools, chewed by dogs, or tripped over.
+In the ground, the tubing carrying the water is not susceptible to being yanked away by garden tools, chewed by dogs or wild animals, or tripped over.
 Playful or bored children have no access to it.Return to Top

 Lower maintenance costs

-Contrast this process with a leach feld, which disposes of those solids deep in the soil where only anaerobic microbes live.
-In those conditions, the unbroken-down solids are left to line the interior walls of the leach feld and eventually clog it, causing expensive repairs years later.
+Contrast this process with a leach field, which disposes of those solids deep in the soil where only anaerobic microbes live.
+In those conditions, the unbroken-down solids are left to line the interior walls of the leach field and eventually clog it, causing expensive repairs years later.

 Drip systems prevent irrigation run-off and its consequential erosion.
 Erosion is what causes those unsightly gullies on slopes.
 With drip, there is no run-off, thus no erosion.
 Sprinkler over-spray causes stucco to disintegrate, windows to spot, and mortar between bricks to leach away.
 Drip eliminates the expense of remedying those complications.Return to Top